This post may contain affiliate links. Thank you for your support.

 Ingredients for the Healthy Pumpkin Fudge

 I’m honestly confused as to how this manages to register in my brain as being so super sweet when it really has very little sugar in it.
 I think it must have something to do with the tang of the pumpkin combined with the richness of the cashews.
+This is not exactly a sugar free recipe, but it’s pretty close.

 You’ll need: